 The many travelers who have visited Colombia, the association of the country with coffee, the promotional efforts of Juan Valdez and his mule Conchita, and the creativity of the Colombians have all contributed to present coffee to the world in various guises and to create a culture and a way to make Colombia known.

 That is why the coffee farms of the Coffee Region - a region made up of the departments of Quindío, Caldas and Risaralda - and their traditional architecture provide lodging and an environment for visitors to learn what there is to know about the planting, harvesting, and processing of coffee beans.

 On coffee farms, which can be counted by the hundreds, coffee has been the fundamental driving force in economic development and a strong reason for travelers to go deep into the mountain scenery to become acquainted with the tourist possibilities that make the best of the coffee landscape.
 Along this line of thinking, to arrive in this area of the country is to get to know a thick panorama of coffee bushes surrounded by good people, rivers, forests, picturesque towns, and appropriate settings for engaging in adventure sports such as zip-lining and horseback riding.

-In the Café Triangle, at every corner, at all times, homage is paid to this fruit.
+In the Coffee Cultural Landscape, at every corner, at all times, homage is paid to this fruit.